rubileandro/Python-Projects/OSINT-Faux/README.md

 There are other databases such as the [United States Department of Social Security](https://www.ssa.gov/oact/babynames/limits.html) and the [United States Census Bureau](https://www.census.gov/topics/population/genealogy/data/2000_surnames.html) as well as paid databases but I chose this as it was a manageable size to test and free and publicly available as well as being formatted consistently across the years, so it was easy to work with.

 ### THE PROGRAM
-I limited the username to 11 digits, as the jump from 11 to 12 characters is an increase in permutation that is gargantuan.
-For a username with 11 characters, the number of permutations would be 11!
-(39,916,800), for 12 characters, it would be 12!
-(479,001,600).
-The factorial grows extremely quickly with each additional character.

 In earlier iterations of this program, I noticed that if there were multiple matches of the anagram, then it would only print out one match.
 For instances of several matches and to catch all of them, I got the results to output to a `.txt` file showing any palindrome and any anagram matches.
 This list of matches could then be used for further OSINT searches.

 Here is a a screenshot of what the output looks like:
 ![2023-11-11 15_58_11-main py - fuex_osint - Visual Studio Code](https://github.com/rubileandro/Python-Projects/assets/93342175/ef01bb0d-2ebd-4f04-a6c4-f44c2e4aadd2)

 I ran this on a laptop on battery power that is medium tier and it performed it instantaneously.
 I couldn’t detect any lag and it felt like it took less than half a second.